Harbour Court guide

 |Lost keys and lock outs||

-If you are locked out of your room, either go to Prime Reception or call them on your flat phone, and a member of the team will let you into your room.
+If you are locked out of your room, either go to Abodus Reception or call them on your flat phone, and a member of the team will let you into your room.
 A member of Prime staff will need to check your ID.

 If Reception is closed, you can contact a member of Prime staff by calling the duty mobile.
 A member of staff is on site 24/7.

 There is a £25 charge for a replacement/lost key card.
-If you lose you key, you need to go to the Prime reception desk with ID and you will be issued with a new key.
+If you lose you key, you need to go to the Abodus reception desk with ID and you will be issued with a new key.

-Any lost property is handed in to the Prime reception and will be held for one month before being disposed of.
+Any lost property is handed in to the Abodus reception and will be held for one month before being disposed of.
 Students can reclaim their items if they can provide a description of the item.
 All items will be signed in on the date found and signed out once the student has collected their item.

 The postal address is: (flat number), Harbour Court, Anchor Road, Bristol, BS1 5TP.